rio-connect/rio-connect.github.io/index.md

  - Chrome 112.0.5615.137 / Ventura 13

  rio-connect localhost test with default db
- ✓ Test that landing page shows up
+ ✓ Test that landing page shows up (unstable)
  ✓ Test that signin and signout work for Emma Lee
  ✓ Test that signin and signout work for John Smith
  ✓ Test that signin and signout work for Admin